 The Office of Financial Aid, in accordance with guidelines set by the school’s Financial Aid Committee, makes the selection of award recipients.
 Award determinations are based upon the degree of the student’s financial need and the availability of funds from SGU, as well as each scholarship program’s specified criteria.
 A student’s ability to finance his/her education beyond the extent of the financial aid award is also an important selection criterion.
 Applicants should be aware that the funding is limited, and the quality of the applicants is very competitive.
 Unfortunately, awards cannot be made to every deserving student.
 Special consideration will be given to students not currently awarded a scholarship.
 Applications will be reviewed and award determinations made in a timely manner.

 The Office of Financial Aid, in accordance with guidelines set by the school’s Financial Aid Committee, makes the selection of award recipients.
 Award determinations are based upon the degree of the student’s financial need and the availability of funds from SGU, as well as each scholarship program’s specified criteria.
 A student’s ability to finance his/her education beyond the extent of the financial aid award is also an important selection criterion.
 Applicants should be aware that the funding is limited, and the quality of the applicants is very competitive.
 Unfortunately, awards cannot be made to every deserving student.
 This award is intended to evaluate the financial need of incoming freshmen students not currently awarded an SGU Scholarship.
 Applications will be reviewed and award determinations made in a timely manner after the deadline date.

 Geoffrey H. Bourne Scholarships

 Partial scholarships are awarded to entering US citizen/permanent resident students who demonstrate financial need, as well as the personal qualities of motivation and integrity.
-Special consideration will be given to students not currently awarded a scholarship.
+This award is a grant and does not have to be repaid.

 Stephen R. Kopycinski Memorial Scholarships